ankaAR/bestiario5e/_creatures/magmin.md

 ***Ignited Illumination.*** As a bonus action, the magmin can set itself ablaze or extinguish its flames.
 While ablaze, the magmin sheds bright light in a 10-foot radius and dim light for an additional 10 ft.

-### Actions
+### Acciones

-***Touch.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
-Hit: 7 (2d6) fire damage.
+***Touch.*** Melee Weapon Attack: +4 al ataque, alcance 5 pies, un objetivo.
+Impacto: 7 (2d6) fire damage.
 If the target is a creature or a flammable object, it ignites.
 Until a creature takes an action to douse the fire, the creature takes 3 (1d6) fire damage at the end of each of its turns.